Tarantulas: The Deadly Cargo: Plot

 In Ecuador, two reckless money-hungry pilots bribe officials in order to fly a load of coffee beans from South America into the United States.
 To pay off the officials, they sneak aboard three passengers whom they agree to smuggle into the U.S.

 Problems arise when sacks of the beans containing deadly tarantulas are loaded into the cargo bay.
 During the flight, the venomous arachnids, irritated by the plane's vibration and high altitude, escape from the sacks during a fierce thunderstorm.
 As the plane wobbles under the torrential rains, the sacks split open, spilling the beans and the noxious spiders.
 The three illegal immigrants are trapped in the cargo hold with the spiders.
-They vainly attempt to hold off the spiders with their shoes or whatever swat-material they can find.
-The lethal spiders eventually overcome all three.
+They vainly attempt to hold off the spiders by swatting them with their shoes, as well as anything else they can find.
+However, the lethal spiders eventually overcome all three.

 Meanwhile, in the cockpit, the pilots work to overcome a developing mechanical problem that endangers the aircraft.
 They realize they must make an emergency landing as they pass over the orange-producing town of Finleyville, California.
-Unbeknownst to the pilots, the arachnids have escaped and begin to swarm the cockpit, attacking the pilots.
+Unbeknownst to the pilots, the tarantulas have escaped and begin to swarm the cockpit, attacking the pilots.
 The plane crash-lands near Finleyville.

 The city's emergency response system moves to aid the downed aircraft and pilots.
 A fire breaks out at the crash site and the deadly tarantulas scurry from the location toward a nearby orange grove.
 The fire is brought under control and the pilots and passengers are pulled from the airplane.
 Those not killed begin to exhibit strange symptoms.
 The town's physician, Dr. Hodgins (Pat Hingle), is baffled until a local citizen who has been bitten, suddenly drops to the ground and begins singing old vaudeville songs.

 Cindy Beck (Deborah Winters) and her fiancé (Charles Frank) aid with the investigation.
 Her brother Matthew (Matthew Laborteaux) finds a spider, but no one listens to him.